LabEG/first-di/README.md

 Extension DI
 ------

-First DI using OOP and SOLID design principles.
-Each part of DI can be override or extende after inheritance from base class.
+First DI uses OOP and SOLID design principles.
+Each part of DI can be overridden or extended after inheritance from the base class.

 ```typescript
 import { DI } from "first-di";